Racial Wealth Gap Simulation

 Hall Hunger Initiative Promotes Equity!

 At the Hall Hunger Initiative, we understand there are vast disparities in our community stemming from historical policies.
 We also understand it is difficult to share these historical policy ramifications.
 If your institution or organization needs assistance with facilitating the Racial Wealth Gap Simulation, please let us know and we would be happy to provide the materials and facilitators.
 We can facilitate anywhere from 8-250 people.
-If you would like more information about what the Racial Wealth Gap Simulation itself, please visit the Bread for the World Institute link below.
+If you would like more information about the Racial Wealth Gap Simulation itself, please visit the Bread for the World Institute link below.